alexwlchan/alexwlchan.net/src/_drafts/reflecting-on-bad-life-choices.md

     assert isinstance(assign_node, ast.Assign)
 ```

-The Assign node has a list of `targets`.
+The Assign node has an attribute `.targets` which is a list.
 I assume the list can have more than one entry, but in practice I never saw it have more than one.
 Entries were things like `<_ast.List object at 0x102312b90>` or `<_ast.Tuple object at 0x104da9b90>`.